Optimally Rewriting Formulas and Database Queries: A Confluence of Term Rewriting, Structural Decomposition, and Complexity: Termination and confluence

 In the remainder, we will need a better understanding of $[F]_{\T\setminus \{N\}}$.
 To this end, we define a relation $\sim$ on the holes of $F$ by saying that $h_1\sim h_2$ if and only if there is a variable $x$ associated to both $h_1$ and $h_2$ and there is an $\exists$-quantifier in $F$ binding $x$.
 Let $\approx$ be the transitive and reflexive closure of $\sim$.
 Note that $\approx$ is an equivalence relation on the holes of $F$.
 Moreover, this relation is the same for every formula $F'\in [F]_\T$.

-\begin{claim} For every $F'\in [F]_\T$ and every equivalence class $C$ of $\approx$, there is an existential quantifier $u$ in $F'$ such that all holes in $C$ are below $u$ in $F'$. \end{claim} \begin{proof} Let $\bar F'$ be the smallest subformula of $F'$ containing all holes in $C$.
+\begin{claim} For every $F'\in [F]_\T$ and every equivalence class $C$ of $\approx$, there is an existential quantifier $u$ in $F'$ such that all holes in $C$ are below $u$ in $F'$. \end{claim} \begin{proof} We assume w.l.o.g.~that $C$ contains at least two holes.
+Let $\bar F'$ be the smallest subformula of $F'$ containing all holes in $C$.
 Then the root of $\bar F'$ is a $\land$-node and none of the two subformulas $\bar F'_1, \bar F'_2$ contains all holes in $C$.
 Let $C_1$ be the holes in $C$ appearing in $\bar F'_1$ and $C_2$ those in $\bar F'_2$.
 Then there must be a variable $x$ that is associated to a hole in $C_1$ and one in $C_2$ and they are bound by the same quantifier, because otherwise $C$ would not be an equivalence class.
 It follows that the quantifier binding $x$ in the holes must be an ancestor of the root of $\bar F'$ and thus all holes in $C$ lie below it. \end{proof} We rewrite $F$ with $\T$ as follows: first pull up all quantifiers to turn $F$ into prenex form (this is possible since $\phi_1$, $\phi_2$ and thus $F$ are standardized), then write the quantifier free part as

 where the outer conjunction goes over all equivalence classes $C$ of $\approx$.
 Then push all $\exists$-quantifiers of $F$ down as far as possible with $\rarr_{\pushdown}$.
 Note that since every quantifier binds a variable that only appear in one class $C$, all quantifiers can be pushed into the outer conjunction in (\ref{eq:notyetcanonical}).
 This gives a representation of $F$ as